 Sales are shifting from developed markets, like those in Western Europe, where smoking prevalence is declining and where tobacco company operations are more restricted by government policies, to emerging markets, like those in Asia and Africa, where tobacco companies take full advantage of lax regulatory environments, growing populations and increasing incomes.

-Between 2005 and 2014, cigarette sales in the Asian Pacific and in the Middle East and Africa region have increased while all other regions have experienced declining sales (Figure 2).
+Between 2005 and 2016, cigarette sales in the Asia Pacific and Middle East and Africa regions have increased while all other regions have experienced declining sales (Figure 2).

 TRANSNATIONAL TOBACCO COMPANIES